alefore/weblog/edge-correctness.md

 Unfortunately, AFAIK, C++23 provides no standard mechanism to declare "type aliases" effectively.

-With `typedef` or `using`, the compiler won't detect errors, so there are very little gains
+With `typedef` or `using` declarations, the compiler won't detect errors: two aliases of the same underlying type can be used interchangably.
+Because of this,
+the gains of using `typedef` or `using` aliases
-(code *will* be slightly more readable, but you won't gain static type-safety).
+(code *will* be slightly more readable) are very little (no additional static type-safety).

 To define custom types, **I extend a templated `GhostType<>` class** like this: